bbauska/W3Cx-3of5/README.md

 -   mouseleave: similar to mouseout, fired when the mouse leaves the surface of the element.
 The difference between mouseleave and mouseout is that mouseleave does not fire when the cursor moves over descendant elements, and mouseout is fired when the element moved is outside of the bounds of the original element or is a child of the original element.

 -   mouseover: the mouse cursor is moving over the element that listens to that event.
-A mouseover event occurs on an element when you are over it - *coming from either its child OR parent element*, but a mouseenter event only occurs when the mouse *moves from the parent element to the child element*.
+A mouseover event occurs on an element when you are over it - <i>coming from either its child OR parent element<i>, but a mouseenter event only occurs when the mouse <i>moves from the parent element to the child element<i>.

 -   mousedown: fired when a mouse button is pressed.